WildernessLabs/Juego/README.md

     </tr>
     <tr>
         <td>
-            You can get a Juego board from the <strong>Wilderness Labs store</strong> very soon.
+            You can get a Juego board from the <strong><a href="https://store.wildernesslabs.co/collections/frontpage/products/juego">Wilderness Labs store</a></strong>.
         </td>
         <td>
             You can also build a simpler Juego using a monocolor display and push buttons.